Oil in longest rally in two years as vaccines boost demand hopes

-U.S. crude inventories fell unexpectedly in the week, dropping 6.6 million barrels according to the Energy Information Administration, compared with an expected 985,000-barrel increase forecast in a Reuters poll.
+Falling U.S. crude inventories were also supportive.
+Crude stocks last week fell for a third straight week, dropping 6.6 million barrels to 469 million barrels, their lowest since March, according to the Energy Information Administration.
+Analysts in a Reuters poll had forecast a 985,000-barrel increase.
+[EIA/S]

 Brent has now risen for nine sessions in a row, its longest sustained period of gains since December 2018 to January 2019.
 It is the eighth daily rise for U.S. crude.
 Some analysts say prices have moved too far ahead of the underlying fundamentals.